 How could you collaborate on your social media accounts without a tool like Hootsuite?
-With the team, business and enterprise plans, you get multiple users, a ton of social profiles, and everything from analytics and reports to publishing approvals and custom branded URLs.
-A must for any organization serious about increasing engagement on their social media channels.
+With the team, business, and enterprise plans, you get multiple users, a ton of social profiles, and everything from analytics, reports to publishing approvals.
+Not to forget the custom branded URLs — a must for any organization serious about increasing engagement on their social media channels.

 Check out Wrike's collaboration capabilities with a free trial